What is Placenta Previa?

 Potential Harms to The Mother and Baby

-In the most serious cases of placenta previa, if medical staff do not immediately undertake an emergency C-section, the mother can suffer hemorrhaging that may result in the need for multiple transfusions.
+In the most serious cases of placenta previa, if medical staff does not immediately undertake an emergency C-section, the mother can suffer hemorrhaging that may result in the need for multiple transfusions.
 Further, if medical staff cannot control bleeding during or after delivery, the uterus must be removed (hysterectomy).

 The harm to a newborn baby is proportionally more severe.
 The blood volume of a baby is very low.
 Because the baby receives blood through the umbilical cord from the mother, if the mother hemorrhages, so does the baby.
 A fetal hemorrhage is extremely dangerous as the baby can go into hypovolemic shock (HVS), where the heart is unable to pump enough blood to the body and can cause organs to shut down.
-HVS can lead to fetal death or irreversible brain damage, including cerebral palsy and mental disabilities, due to hypoxic ischemic encephalopathy (birth asphyxia).
+HVS can lead to fetal death or irreversible brain damage, including cerebral palsy and mental disabilities, due to hypoxic-ischemic encephalopathy (birth asphyxia).